-As a result of credit events in the prior period, the Income Factor used to calculate interest payable on Nexus 4 Notes has reduced to zero.
+As a result of credit events in the prior years, the Income Factor used to calculate interest payable on Nexus 4 Notes has reduced to zero.
 As such, no further interest is payable.
 The notes mature on 23 June 2015.
 These notes have been designated as financial liabilities at fair value through profit and loss.
-The notes and related credit linked deposit are managed and their performance monitored on a fair value basis (refer Notes 2 & 7).
+The notes and related credit linked deposit are managed and their performance monitored on a fair value basis (refer Notes 2 & 6).

-11. Share capital
+9. Share capital

-Issued and paid-up share capital

-1 ordinary share, fully paid
+Issued and paid-up share capital \$ \$ 1 ordinary share, fully paid 1 1